On the Generalised Langevin Equation for Simulated Annealing: Main Result

 We will consider three different cost functions $U$ and set $\Delta t=0.02$.
 As before we will initialise at a point well separated from the global minimum and consider each method to be successful if it convergences at a particular tolerance region near the global minumum.
 The details are presented in Table \ref{tab:tolerance}.
 We choose the popular Alpine function in $12$ dimensions ($\nabla U_1$ here is a subgradient) and two variants of \eqref{bivar_potential}. $U_2$ is modified to have the same quadratic confinement in $x_1$ and $x_2$ direction and there are several additional local minima due to the last term in the sum.
 More importantly, compared to \eqref{bivar_potential} (and $U_3$) it has a narrow region near the origin that allows easier passage through $\{x_1=0\}$.
 On the other hand $U_3$ similar to \eqref{bivar_potential} except that the well near the global minimum (and the dominant local minimum at $(5,-2)$) are elongated in the direction of $x_2$ (and $x_1$ respectively).

 In Figure \ref{fig:u1} we present proportions of simulations converging at the region near the global minimum for $U=U_1$ depending on $E$ and $\mu$ for \eqref{lsim} and on $E$ and $\frac{\bar{\lambda}^2}{\mu}$ for \eqref{glsim} based on discussion above.
 To produce the figures related to \eqref{glsim} after setting $E,\frac{\bar{\lambda}^2}{\mu}$ we pick a random value of $\mu$ from a grid.
 The aim of this procedure is to ease visualisation, reduce computational cost and to emphasise that it is $\frac{\bar{\lambda}^2}{\mu}$ that is crucial for mixing and the performance here is not a product of a tedious tuning for $\mu$.
-In addition, we only look at $A=A_1,A_2,A_3$; $A_4$ is omitted due to numerical instabilities when implementing \eqref{glsim} for such high dimensional dynamics.
-The right panels of Figure \ref{fig:u1} are based on final state and the left on a time average over the last $5000$ iterations.
-In this example it is clear \eqref{glsim} results to higher probability of reaching the global minumum.
+The left panels of Figure \ref{fig:u1} are based on final state and the right on an average of the positions (of $X$) over the last $5000$ iterations.
+In this example it is clear empirically that the generalised Langevin dynamics \eqref{glsim} result in a higher probability of reaching the global minumum.
 Another interesting observation is that for the generalised Langevin dynamics good performance is more robust to the chosen value of $E$.
 In this example, this means that adding an additional tuning variable and scaling $\mu$ proportional to $\bar{\lambda}^2$, makes it easier to find a configuration of the parameters $E,\mu,\bar{\lambda}$ that leads to good perfomance, compared to using \eqref{lsim} and tuning $E,\mu$.
-We believe this is linked with the increased exploration demonstrated earlier in Figure \ref{fig:samples}.
+It's also worth noting the cases of small $E$ where the generalised Langevin dynamics performs significantly better than the Langevin dynamics in the top plot and even than the case of the same dynamics and larger $E$.
+This is an improvement that is not completely encapsulated by the analytic results here; it indicates that the deterministic dynamics ($E=0$) can be inherently much more successful at climbing out of local minima, which translates to better convergence rates in the $E > 0$ cases.

+In Figures \ref{fig:u2} and \ref{fig:u3} we present results for $U_2$ and $U_3$.
+A notable difference to Figure \ref{fig:u1} here is that the panels on the left show proportions of the position average of the last 5000 iterations being near the correct global minimum and the panels on the right present the number of jumps across $\{x_1=0\}$ demonstrated by a position average at each iteration of the previous 5000 iterations.
+More precisely, the panels on the right show the number of jumps shown by the trajectory